 This isn’t the same as calendar management, as an agent’s duties aren’t limited to meetings.
 They also include events where the agent’s presence wouldn’t be required.
-That includes listing, repair works, inspections, preparing open houses, and home showings.
+That includes listing, repairing works, inspections, preparing open houses, and home showings.

-Such events and tasks would need to be scheduled so that nothing is ignored.
+Such events and tasks must be scheduled so that nothing is ignored.
 For a busy Realtor, forgetting things isn’t uncommon.
 But a missed repair work wouldn’t make clients happy now, would it?
 Having a virtual assistant handle your scheduling can help you free up time to focus on executing the important stuff.
 If you’re a property manager, your real estate VA can help send out bills to tenants as at when due.

 3- Managing emails